proxmox/proxmox-backup/docs/tape-backup.rst

 ===========

-Our tape backup solution provides a easy way to store datastore contents on a tape.
+Our tape backup solution provides a easy way to store datastore contents to a tape.
 This increases data safety because you get:

 - an additional copy of the data
 - to a different media type (tape)
 - to an additional location (you can move tape offsite)

+Statistics show that 95% of all restore jobs restores the last backup.
+Restore requests further declines the older the data gets.
+Considering that, tape backup may also help to reduce disk usage, because you can safely remove data from disk once archived on tape.
+This is especially true if you need to keep data for several years.

 Tape backups do not provide random access to the stored data.
 Instead, you need to restore the data to disk before you can access it again.
+Also, if you store your tapes offsite (using some kind of tape vaulting service), you need to bring them onsite before you can do any restore.
+So please consider that restores from tapes can take much longer than restores from disk.

 Tape Technology Primer